raspberrypilearning/flower-generator/en/step_2.md

 ### Hardware

-+ An computer with internet connection
++ A computer with internet connection

 ### Software